• Skip to primary navigation

 Assemble the cake

-8. Place in the fridge for about 1 hour before serving.
+8. Chill for 1 hour before serving.

 Equipment